astro-informatics/s2fft/docs/sampling.rst

 An `iterative refinement <https://en.wikipedia.org/wiki/Iterative_refinement>`_ scheme can be applied to the forward transform to reduce this round-trip error at the cost of additional computation.
 This can be applied in ``S2FFT``'s forward transforms by setting the `iter` argument to the number of iterations to perform, with more iterations giving a smaller round-trip error.

-A HEALPix grid is defined by a resolution parameter $N_{side}$.
+A HEALPix grid is defined by a resolution parameter $N_{side}$, requiring $12 N_{side}^2$ elements (and independent degrees of freedom) stored in memory.
 Given a resolution parameter, the grid will contain $N_{hp} = 12 N_{side}^2$ regions of the same area :math:`\frac{\pi}{3N_{side}^2}`.
 The regions will be laid out on $4N_{side}-1$ iso-latitude rings, and the distribution of regions will be symmetric about the equator.
-For the equations defining the exact positioning of the regions, their centres, and their boundaries, see section 5 of `Gorski et al. (2005) <https://arxiv.org/abs/astro-ph/0409513>`_.
+For the equations defining the exact positioning of the regions, their centres, their boundaries, and how they are organised into an array, see section 5 of `Gorski et al. (2005) <https://arxiv.org/abs/astro-ph/0409513>`_.

 Further information; `Gorski et al. (2005) <https://arxiv.org/abs/astro-ph/0409513>`_.

+.. rubric:: Footnotes

+.. [#n-samples-vs-memory-storage] The "number of sample points" listed here refers to the size of the array recording sample values in memory.
+  This is distinct from the "number of independent degrees of freedom" (the "number of sites on the sphere that we are required to sample") to represent a signal, since many sampling schemes have overlapping sample points at the north (:math:`\theta=0`) and south (:math:`\theta=\pi`) poles.
+  Both values are quoted in the corresponding section for each scheme, but :ref:`the table <sampling-comparison-table>` only lists the former (size of the array representing a signal).